What is our legal framework?

 Who is responsible for processing your personal data?

-The recipients of the data (including entities who have access to that personal data) are user administrators who are designated ECB staff members, designated staff members of national central banks within the European System of Central Banks and national competent authorities within the Single Supervisory Mechanism (including secondees), user administrators from external organisations (e.g. private companies, banks, universities) and the data subjects themselves.
+The recipients of the data (including entities who have access to that personal data) are user administrators who are designated ECB staff members, designated NCB or NCA staff members in the ESCB or SSM context, user administrators from external organisations (i.e private companies/banks, universities) and the data subjects themselves.

 How long will the ECB keep personal data?

-User accounts and all personal data in the ECB Centralised submission platform will be kept in accordance with the retention policy of the authentication systems IAM and iWelcome.
+User accounts and all personal data in the ECB centralised submission platform will be kept in accordance with the retention policy of the authentication systems IAM and ECB Identity Portal.
 Personal data will be retained in IAM for as long as a user is active on the platform.
-If a user is declared to be inactive, data related to roles/permissions are cleared immediately, the data related to identity remain stored in a dedicated archive LDAP folder.
+If a user is declared to be inactive, data related to roles/permissions are cleared immediately, and the data related to identity will remain stored in a dedicated archive Lightweight Directory Access Protocol (LDAP) folder.
 Other data relating to audit logs, accesses, activities, etc. are cleared after 6 months.
-Once a user account is removed from IAM and iWelcome, the associated data will be removed from the user management function in the ECB Centralised submission platform.
+Once a user account is removed from IAM and ECB Identity Portal, the associated data will be removed from the user management function in the ECB Centralised submission platform.
 The audit logs will be deleted either in accordance with the retention period defined by the ECB collection owner for a given data set, or upon the data subject’s request at any time.

 What are your rights?

 You have the right to access your personal data and correct any data that is inaccurate or incomplete.
-You also have (with some limitations) the right to delete your personal data, to object to or to restrict the processing of your personal data in line with the EUDPR.
+You also have (with some limitations) the right to delete your personal data, to object or to restrict the processing of your personal data in line with the EUDPR.
 The ECB may restrict your rights to safeguard the interests and objectives referred to in Article 25(1) EUDPR.

 Who can you contact in case of queries or requests?

-You can exercise your rights by contacting the team responsible for the ECB Centralised submission platform at email@example.com.
-You can also contact the ECB’s Data Protection Officer directly at firstname.lastname@example.org regarding all queries relating to personal data.
+You can exercise your rights by contacting the responsible team of the centralised submission platform at email@example.com.
+You can also directly contact the ECB’s Data Protection Officer at firstname.lastname@example.org regarding all queries relating to personal data.

 Addressing the European Data Protection Supervisor

-If you consider that your rights under Regulation (EU) 2018/1725 have been infringed as a result of the processing of your personal data, you have the right to lodge a complaint with the European Data Protection Supervisor at any time.
+If you consider that your rights under the EUDPR have been infringed as a result of the processing of your personal data, you have the right to lodge a complaint with the European Data Protection Supervisor at any time.